backstage/backstage/plugins/jenkins-backend/README.md

 ### Custom JenkinsInfoProvider

-An example of a bespoke JenkinsInfoProvider which uses an organisation specific annotation to look up the Jenkins info (including jobName):
+An example of a bespoke JenkinsInfoProvider which uses an organisation specific annotation to look up the Jenkins info (including jobFullName):

 ```typescript
 class AcmeJenkinsInfoProvider implements JenkinsInfoProvider {